cristibaluta/invoice-cmd/README.md

 ### Installing

- 1. Download the executable from build directory then run
+ 1. Download the invoice executable (Mac 64 only) then run

 	sudo ./invoice install

  2. Download the sources and compile yourself.
-To compile you need the Ocaml compiler, opam libs manager, and yojson lib with it's dependencies.
+To compile you need the Ocaml compiler, opam libs manager, and yojson lib with it's dependencies, but opam will take care of this.

+ - To install ocaml get it from https://github.com/ocaml/ocaml and follow their instructions.
+ - To install opam get it from git at https://github.com/ocaml/opam Then run this commands

+	./configure
+	make
+	make install // with sudo if it doesn't work opam init
+	opam config env
+	opam install yojson
+	opam config env

+- Compile the invoice app with:

+	ocamlfind ocamlc str.cma unix.cma invoice.ml -o invoice -package yojson

+	// If you have Haxe installed you can use this command to compile and run a sample haxe compile.hxml

-	haxe compile.hxml // Compile and test the app sudo ./invoice install
+	sudo ./invoice install
 	invoice

 ### Dependencies

-Invoice cmd can generate html pages that you can open in a browser and print, but if you prefer it can generate pdf with the help of http://wkhtmltopdf.org You just need to install it.
+Invoice cmd can generate html pages that you can open in a browser and then print, but if you prefer it can generate pdf with the help of http://wkhtmltopdf.org You just need to install it.